apossner/pamtra/readme.md

 If you want to join the mailing list you can find it here https://lists.uni-koeln.de/mailman/listinfo/meteo-pamtra.
 There you can ask any question related to the usage of PAMTRA.

+# Comment Anna Possner:
+for compilation on mistral load following modules
+>module load gcc
+>module load python/2.7.12

+Note that Python version is important.
+Newer version does not seem to have all packages needed by Pamtra